-I arrived at Prague taking a night train from Budapest, Hungary at the ungodly hour of 4 o’clock in the morning.
+I arrived at Prague taking a night train from Budapest, Hungary at the ungodly hour of 4 o’clock in the Czech Republic traveling to the capital.
 The entire railway station is practically a ghost town.
-It was a little eerie and then frustrating that the ATM was not working correctly and just spitting my card back out …no thanks, good luck and welcome to Prague!
+It was a little eerie and then frustrating that the ATM was not working correctly and just spitting my card back out …no thanks, good luck and welcome to Prague, not quite the first impression of Prague I wanted to have.
 Fortunately, there was another ATM from another bank in the building, and finally, some Koruna (crowns) came out of the ATM.
 Now finding a cab was the next problem because we could not find a single cab waiting in the station pick up zone that early in the morning.
 So thinking out of the box, we decide to haul our suitcases outside the station and found another cab zone with a large Mercedes waiting for rides.
 We quickly pile in and quickly ride into the dark streets and then enter a highway.
 In a short time, we arrive at the edge of the Old Town and the driver stops in front of our hotel.
 Everything is deadly quiet outside, and I’m really hoping that our hotel can either serve us an early breakfast, let us hang out at the lobby or better yet, let us check in early at 5am in the morning.

 Good news, the hotel check in is open and the manager is very gracious about our early arrival and offers us an open room that early in the morning.
 I am so grateful for this and crash instantly on the oh so comfortable bed for a few hours.
-Afterwards, I take a really nice long hot shower to shake off the uncomfortable night train from Budapest to Prague.
+Afterwards, I take a really nice long hot shower to shake off the uncomfortable night train from Budapest to Prague and relaxing before getting my first impression of Prague.

 Our hotel Clement, is conveniently located in the historic central district with just a short walk to Prague’s main square, called Staroměstské náměstí.
 This expansive square has been in existence since its founding in 1230 and is filled with so many spectacular monuments and stunning architecture.
 We book a local guide with Prague City Tourism to take us on a tour of some of the main attractions in the city starting with the main square.
 The first thing you notice is the impressive town hall and tower towards the middle of the square.
 I find out the tower has stunning views of the entire city that I will show you below and it really is amazing!